arcctgx/lfmedit/README.md

 straightforward.
 Session ID and CSRF token are created at login and stored in browser cookies.
 It's possible to get them using the browser developer console (F12 in Firefox or Chrome).
-Copy the values of cookies `sessionid` and `csrftoken`, and set the relevant variables in `auth_tokens.sh`.
+Copy the values of cookies `sessionid` and `csrftoken`, and set the relevant variables in `lfmedit/auth_tokens` in your user's config directory.
+See the sample file for details.

 ![Firefox developer console with relevant cookies](img/cookies.png)